openresearchcalendar/openresearchcalendar.github.io/donate.md

 Contributors are listed in the [Donations](#donations) section.

 ## Open Finances:
 We use [Open Collective](https://opencollective.com/open-research-calendar) to collect donations and publish a full accounting of how our doantions are spent.
-This means we can concentrate on delivering ORC, and not worry about legal accounting issues!
-Donating via Open Collective adds a couple of extra clicks on your part, but it saves us a few sleepless nights 😉.
-We hope you will support us in working with Open Colelctive, and consider working with them for your grassroots projects!
+Donating via Open Collective adds a couple of extra clicks for you, but it saves us a few sleepless nights 😉.
+We hope you will support us in working with Open Collective and consider using them for your grassroots projects!

 ## Instructions:
 Click the button below to access our page on Open Collective.
 From there, scroll down to the "contribute" button to make a donation.
 You can review our accounting at the bottom of the page.